ExpressLRS/Docs/docs/quick-start/tx-es24tx.md

 Select "Wifi Update" from the lua script.
 The Lua script will instruct you to go to a specific Ip Address, but you have to first connect to the Wifi Hotspot it created.
 It will show up in your network as `ExpressLRS TX Module`, and the password is simply `expresslrs`.

 Using your browser, navigate to the correct page (typically http://10.0.0.1/) and it should show an upload form (you will have to scroll down a bit).
-You can drag-and-drop the firmware.bin file from the folder that ExpressLRS Configurator opened for you, or you can manually navigate to it via the `Browse` or `Choose File` button on the Upload form.
+You can drag-and-drop the `HappyModel_ES24TX_2400_TX-<version>.bin` file from the folder that ExpressLRS Configurator opened for you, or you can manually navigate to it via the `Browse` or `Choose File` button on the Upload form.
 Click on `Update` once and the update process should commence.
-Take note that you should be taking a **TX** `firmware.bin` file.
+Take note that you should be taking a **TX** firmware file.
 The folder name where you can get this file is the same as the Target you have selected in the ExpressLRS Configurator.

 Once the file is uploaded, the webserver should load a White page, with the message **Update Success!
 Rebooting...**